adampaulsackfield/nc-news-sql/README.md

 ## About

 This is a RESTful API for articles, comments and users.
 It includes multiple endpoints with various params and queries.
 You can view `/api` to get a list of all available endpoints.
+It uses NodeJS and Express to build out a web server, we use Express Router to handle routing, makes use of Error handling and we have implemented unit testing with Jest and Supertest.
+Checkout the link above to view all endpoints available.

+## Dependencies

+- dotenv

+- express

+- pg

+## Dev Dependencies

+- husky

+- jest

+- jest-extended

+- jest-sorted

+- pg-format

 ## Using this API